joelsfoster/gizmo/README.md

   - long_exit - Close all longs.
   - reverse_short_to_long - Closes short positions and opens a long.
   - reverse_long_to_short - Closes long positions and opens a short.
+- order_type - Required. "market" or "limit"
+- limit_backtrace_percent - Required if using limit orders.
+Percent backtrace from current price where to set the limit order.
+E.g. if price is $1000 and you set this value to ".05", limit order will be placed at $999.50 if you're going long or $1000.50 if you're going short
+- limit_cancel_time_seconds - Required if using limit orders.
+Number of seconds the placed limit order has to fill, or else it will be canceled.
 - tpp - Optional.
 Take profit percentage, "0.3" means trigger take profit after winning .3%
 - slp - Optional.
 Stop loss percentage, "0.3" means trigger stop loss after losing .3%
 - tslp - Optional.
 Trailing stop loss percentage.
 NOT YET SUPPORTED!